jitsi/jitsi-meet/doc/manual-install.md

 ## Enabling recording
-[Jibri](https://github.com/jitsi/jibri)is a set of tools for recording and/or streaming a Jitsi Meet conference.
+[Jibri](https://github.com/jitsi/jibri) is a set of tools for recording and/or streaming a Jitsi Meet conference.